My Main Page with Links to My Other Book Reviews

 Susan Wolf's essay on moral saints suffers from bad execution.
 Wolf defines a moral saint as someone who is always as morally good as possible, never mind that such a person does not exist.
 And they "have to be very, very nice."
 Unfortunately, the relationship between niceness and morality is only slightly greater that the relationship between green socks and morality.
 The person Wolf describes is not a moral saint but an etiquette saint.

-She distinguishes two types of moral saints, the loving saint and the rational saint.
-The loving saint does it all for love and the rational saint does it all for duty or other reasons.
+Wolf distinguishes two types of moral saints, the loving saint and the rational saint.
+The loving saint does it all for love, and the rational saint does it all for duty or other reasons.
 Moral saints vary in personality.
-Wolf writes that some are jovial and some are garrulous, but no matter his personality the saint spends all his time doing good.
+Wolf writes that some are jovial and some garrulous, but no matter his personality the saint spends all his time doing good.
 Wolf thinks moral saints are seriously flawed.

 The moral saint, claims wolf, can not develop non-moral skills and interests.
-Tastes such as golf, musical instruments and Victorian novels are out.
+Tastes such as golf, musical instruments, and Victorian novels are out.
 Saints are not well rounded.
-They are boring.
+They bore.
 Saints can not have sarcastic wit.
 They can not be cool like Paul Newman.
-Uh-oh...
+(Uh-oh...
 I feel straw person urges racing into my brain... go away urges... must... keep... writing... must... be... nice... must... ahhhhhhh.
-I can't take it any more.
+I can't take it any more.)
 This argument stinks.
 Wolf conflates etiquette saints with moral individuals.
 What is morally wrong with sarcastic wit?
 What makes it morally different from being jovial?
-If sarcastic comedian Lewis Black changed his act to a moral point of view, reasoning that the greatest good he could do would be scathingly accurate moral commentary, how would that make him less moral than people who are very, very nice.
+If sarcastic comedian Lewis Black started doing good deeds with the same surliness he has now, that would not make him less moral than people who are very, very nice.
 Stepford people are very, very nice, not moral people.

-Cool people are boring.
-Is there anything less interesting to a thoughtful person than a shallow hipster.
-The not-so-cool Paul Newman of recent movies is much more entertaining than the old Paul Newman who made dopey girls swoon.
-People impressed by cool are not much more developed or well-rounded than people impressed by Rambo movies.
-When I here individuals described as cool, I am tempted to assume they are moral himbos and bimbos.
-Actual moral saints, if they exist, would be fascinating, a change of pace, much more fascinating than people who think David Letterman is the pinnacle of civilization or philosophers who write tedious essays that merely excuse status quo intuitions.
+Cool people bore.
+Not much is less interesting to a thoughtful person than a shallow hipster.
+The not-so-cool Paul Newman of recent movies is better than the old Paul Newman who made dopey girls swoon.
+Individuals impressed by cool are not much more developed or well-rounded than those impressed by Rambo movies.
+Actual moral saints, if they exist, would be much more fascinating than those who think David Letterman is the pinnacle of civilization.
+You know who is more intriguing than a million cool Quentin Tarantino characters: Zell Kravinsky.
+The guy built a fortune out of little, gave it away, gave a kidney to a stranger, and wrote dissertations on Aristotle and Milton.
+And there's more: He's working on his third PhD.
+That sounds like a freaking fascinating guy.

-The picture wolf paints conflicts with moral ideals.
-Someone who is unfailingly patient has serious character flaws.
-They are the everyday equivalent of a pacifist.
+The patient character Wolf describes conflicts with moral ideals.
+Someone unfailingly patient has serious character flaws, the everyday equivalent of a pacifist.

-Wolf argues that the person she calls a moral saint, and I call an etiquette fiend, fails on utilitarian and deontological grounds, though I don't know how that could be if they are as morally good as possible.
-Morality is a hard enough sell without philosophers equating prigs, prudes and prissies with moral heroes.
+Wolf argues that the person she calls a moral saint fails on utilitarian and deontological grounds, though I don't know how that could be if the saint as morally good as possible.
+Morality is a hard enough sell without philosophers equating prigs, prudes, and prissies with moral heroes.
 The best point Wolf makes is that a one-dimensional life of any kind is inadequate.
-Robert Adams replies that saints can be interesting people.

 Derek L. Phillips contrasts the moral and therapeutic worlds.
 Robert B. Louden explores some of the flaws in virtue ethics.
 Most of the flaws fall into the categories of not giving enough consideration to rules and consequences.
 Virtue ethics: